Hall Middle School Habitat Landscape

 Plant Labels

-Partner: Refugia Marin
+Partner: Marin Water

 This Native Habitat Landscape in front of Hall Middle School was planted in fall 2025 to show that public landscapes can be both sustainable and beautiful, and showcase that habitat can be part of the local landscape.